svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 api.connect().then(() => {
 ```

 The [connect() method](rippleapi-reference.html#connect) is one of many RippleAPI methods that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which is a special kind of JavaScript object.
-A Promise is designed to do an asynchronous operation that returns a value later, such as querying the XRP Ledger.
+A Promise is designed to do an asynchronous operation that returns a value later, such as querying the SGY Ledger.

 When you get a Promise back from some expression (like `api.connect()`), you call the Promise's `then` method and pass in a callback function.
 Passing a function as an argument is conventional in JavaScript, taking advantage of how JavaScript functions are [first-class objects](https://en.wikipedia.org/wiki/First-class_function).